Can Dogs Eat Tomatoes? The Surprising Truth

 The skin of ripe tomatoes is not harmful for dogs to ingest.
 However, some dogs may prefer skinned tomatoes, which allow the sweet interior flesh to shine through.

-To peel tomatoes, make an “X” with a paring knife on the bottom and then place in boiling water for 1 minute before transferring to an ice bath.
+To peel tomatoes, make an “X” with a paring knife on the bottom and then place them in boiling water for 1 minute before transferring to an ice bath.
 The skin should then peel off easily.

 Properly preparing tomatoes by washing, deseeding, and chopping them into small pieces will make them an enjoyable treat for your dog!
 Just be sure not to overfeed tomatoes and stick to recommended serving sizes.